 - Durability in humid environments.
 False ceilings can be fitted with tiles resistant to the effects of moisture in the atmosphere, decreasing the risk of the formation of mould, mildew, and bacteria.

 - Fire safety.
 A professional contractor will use materials that ensure your suspended ceiling complies with or exceeds fireproofing requirements, to give you maximum protection.

 Versatility and style

-The versatility of false ceilings means they can be adapted to suit the requirements of an extensive range of homes and offices, and, as a design component, can even be used to create eye-catching shapes and curves.
+The versatility of false ceilings means they can be adapted to suit the requirements of an extensive range of homes and offices.
+As a design component, they can even be used to create eye-catching shapes and curves.